waiwera/waiwera/doc/user/setup_tracer.rst

    |                       |              |                      |(J/mol)                |
    +-----------------------+--------------+----------------------+-----------------------+

 The **"name"** value is a string identifying each tracer.
-If it is not specified, the tracer is given a default name based on its index, e.g. "tracer_0", "tracer_1", etc.
+If it is not specified, the default name "tracer" is used if there is a single tracer specified.
+If an array of tracers is specified, the default name for each is  based on its (zero-based) index, e.g. "tracer_0", "tracer_1", etc.

 Each tracer is assumed to be specific to a particular fluid phase (see :ref:`tracer_terms`).
 This phase can be specified via the **"phase"** string value.
 If not specified, a default value is used, which is specific to the :ref:`eos`.
 However, for most equations of state, the default tracer phase is "liquid".